 Georgetown Commons is a suburban neighborhood (based on population density) located in Jonesboro, Georgia.

 Georgetown Commons real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Georgetown Commons neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Did you know that the Georgetown Commons neighborhood has more Jamaican and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Georgetown Commons neighborhood has more Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 9.9% of this neighborhood's residents have Jamaican ancestry and 15.3% have Sub-Saharan African ancestry.
+In fact, 10.5% of this neighborhood's residents have Sub-Saharan African ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.